Both regulators blinked · the gap sits exactly where the agents live

 On 16 June, the European Parliament adopted the AI Omnibus by a majority of 423 votes in favour; the adopted text weakens AI Act protections, delays the enforcement of key provisions and empowers industry actors.

-formal adoption by the Council, expected before 2 August 2026, after which publication in the Official Journal makes the new dates final.
+One step remains.
+The Council must formally adopt the text, expected before 2 August 2026, after which publication in the Official Journal makes the new dates final.

 The Council was candid about why.